-Six Months I Ended June e 30,
+Six Months Ended June 30,

 2017 2016

-(Thousand s of Dollars s)
+(Thousands of Dollars)

 Cash paid for interest, net of amount capitalized \$ 70,119 \$ 70,280

 Cash paid for income taxes, net of tax refunds received \$ 9,556 \$ 8,826

 13. SEGMENT INFORMATION

 Our reportable business segments consist of pipeline, storage and fuels marketing.
 Our segments represent strategic business units that offer different services and products.
 We evaluate the performance of each segment based on its respective operating income, before general and administrative expenses and certain non-segmental depreciation and amortization expense.
 General and administrative expenses are not allocated to the operating segments since those expenses relate primarily to the overall management at the entity level.
 Our principal operations include the transportation of petroleum products and anhydrous ammonia, the terminalling and storage of petroleum products and the marketing of petroleum products.
 Intersegment revenues result from storage agreements with wholly owned subsidiaries of NuStar Energy at rates consistent with the rates charged to third parties for storage.